adriancampos/Swipeup-Utility/README.md

 [![][SmIcon]][PlaystoreLink] Swipup Utility
 ======================
 ### Hello,
 Swipup Utility is free, but if you find it useful and want to support its development, you can make a donation by [purchasing the "Donate"][DonateLink] version from the Play Store.
-Since I want to offer the best features for free, you won't be getting any additional *useful* features- those are all in the free versoin. ..but you might get some "fun" things to play around with inside the app.
+Since I want to offer the best features for free, you won't be getting any additional *useful* features- those are all in the free version. ..but you might get some "fun" things to play around with inside the app.
 (No promises, you're not buying those features, it's a donation.
 Just thought I'd make that clear.)

 To get updates and participate in the beta program join the [community][G+community] on Google+.
 Once in the beta, you'll be among the first to recieve bugfixes and new features, but you might experience little quirks or (hopefully not) crashes.